spiegelib/vst-fm-sound-match/README.md

 This repository contains python notebooks for an example experiment that highlights the use of the SpiegeLib software library for automatic synthesizer programming research and was published as a conference paper for the Audio Engineering Society Spring 2020 conference that was held virtually in June of 2020.

+Original datasets and sound files used for evaluation can be downloaded from [zenodo](https://doi.org/10.5281/zenodo.3722784).
 For more information on this experiment and SpiegeLib please visit the [experiment website](https://spiegelib.github.io/spiegelib/examples/fm_sound_match.html)

 ---